MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

                 const pointerId = pointerInfo.event.pointerId;
                 if (pointerToKey.has(pointerId)) {
                     pointerToKey.get(pointerId).mesh.position.y += 0.5;
-                    //stop the sound of the note of the key that is released pointerToKey.delete(pointerId);
+                    // stop the sound of the note of the key that is released pointerToKey.delete(pointerId);
                 }
                 break;